OpenStackweb/ironic-website/README.md

 ## Blog Contributions

 Blogs can be added to the site by following the format on [an existing blog page](https://github.com/OpenStackweb/ironic-website/blob/master/src/pages/blog/test-blog-post.md).
+Open up a blog post under /src/pages/blog to use as a post to copy and then save that as a new file like ironic-release-1.5.md (use dashes, not underscore and all lowercase).
+Gatsby is very case sensitive, so be sure not to change variable names in the file.
+File name should ideally mirror the title in the blog post itself.

+### Variables/Options

+### templateKey: blog-post

+Should stay "blog-post"

+### title: Whatever Your Title is

+Not case sensitive.
+Used in SEO

+### author: My Name

+To add an author, create an [author md file](https://github.com/OpenStackweb/ironic-website/blob/master/src/pages/author/lorem-ipsum.md).
+Replace spaces with "-".
+Template key can simply be "tags".
+Company name is not currently used.

+### date: 2021-04-16T09:00:00.000Z

+Do not change the date format, but update with the correct date and time using 24 hour clock.

+### category:

 #### 'category.label'